-- 2.11 As identified within Question 1 of Issue 1 we contend that there has been limited evidence to identify the ability of the site to provide for 1,600 dwellings, an increase of 600 dwellings (i.e. nearly 40% uplift). - Question 13: Appendix B to the Plan estimates that 50 dwellings will be delivered on the site in 2019/20.
-What is this based on and is it a realistic expectation? - 2.12 Given the common themes, the response below applies to Question 13 of Issue 3, Question 15 of Issue 5, Question 15 of Issue 7 and Question 13 of Issue 8. - 2.13 Question 13 of Issue 3 relates to whether the estimate that 50 dwellings will be delivered on the site in 2019/20 is realistic.
-At the writing the time of writing, no planning application has been submitted on this site.
-We therefore consider completing 50 dwellings by the end of March 2020 is wholly unrealistic. - 2.14 As identified within our representation to the Pre-Submission Local Plan Publication, TDC delivery rates for the site appear very optimistic and are inconsistent with the evidence provided by sources such as the NLP Research Paper 'Start to Finish' November 2016. - 2.15 The NLP report 'From Start to Finish' (November 2016) (Appendix B) establishes that it takes on average at least 5.3 years from validation of an initial planning application to the delivery of the first units on schemes of over 500 units. - 2.16 We therefore contend that it is extremely unlikely that the Strategic Sites at Birchington (SP14), Westgate-on-sea (SP15) and Land at Manston Court Road/Haine Road (SP18) will deliver 50 dwellings by 2019-20; and also that the Strategic Site at Land North and South of Shottendane Road (HO2) will deliver 30 dwellings by 2020-21. - 2.17 The MHCLG report 'Independent Review of Build Out Preliminary Update' dated 13 March 2018 (Appendix C) indicated that the fundamental driver of slow build out rates for large sites appears to be the 'absorption rate'.
+- 2.3 As identified within our representation to the Pre Submission Publication Local Plan and issues covered in the Matter 5 statement, TDC delivery rates for the site appear very optimistic and are inconsistent with the evidence contained within nationwide analysis such as the NLP Research Paper 'Start to Finish' November 2016. - 2.4 The NLP report 'From Start to Finish' (November 2016) (Appendix B) establishes that it takes on average at least 5.3 years from validation to the delivery of the first units on schemes of over 500 units.
+We therefore contend from the evidence provided within NLP's Start to Finish Report does not support the Draft Local Plan's housing trajectory and it is unlikely that the Strategic Sites at Birchington (SP14), Westgate-on-sea (SP15) and Land at Manston Court/Haine Road (SP18) will deliver 50 dwellings each by 2019-20. - 2.5 The MHCLG report 'Independent Review of Build Out Preliminary Update' dated 13 March 2018 (Appendix C) indicated that the fundamental driver of slow build out rates for large sites appears to be the 'absorption rate'.
 Large sites create the opportunity for house-builders to control sales rates and limit opportunities for rivals to enter the market and compete for customers.
 This reduces the absorption rate as the homes on offer will typically be fairly homogeneous and provide limited choice for customers.
-Therefore, housebuilders operating on large sites are unlikely to deliver the high number of dwellings expected by the Council as these cannot be absorbed by the market or sold by the house builder at a quick enough rate.
-This conclusion is echoed within the subsequent draft analysis (Appendix D) and final report (Appendix E) by MHCLG, dated 25 June 2018 and 29 October 2018 respectively. - 2.18 In addition to the evidence identified within the NLP report 'From Start to Finish, TDC has consistently overestimated the number of dwellings that can be delivered within the District year on year, and these overestimates have been reflected in the Authorities' yearly monitoring reports (AMRs), as identified below:
+Therefore, housebuilders operating on large sites are unlikely to deliver the higher number of dwellings expected by the Council as these cannot be absorbed by the market or sold by the house builder at a quick enough rate.
+The subsequent draft analysis (Appendix D) and final report (Appendix E) by MHCLG, dated 25 June 2018 and 29 October 2018 respectively, confirms this position and strongly suggests that the housing trajectory for these large strategic sites is not supported by evidence.

-MB/JT/19332 | Hearing Statement - Matter 5 - Strategic Sites | March 2019
+MB/JT/19332 | Hearing Statement - Matter 8 - Housing Land Supply | March 2019